EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 - Each row should correspond to a single hourly reading from a thermostat.
 - Nulls should be specified by leaving the field blank.
+- Zero values should be specified as 0, rather than as blank.
+- If data is missing for a particular row of one column, data should still be provided for other columns in that row.
+For example, if runtime is missing for a particular date, please still provide indoor conditioned space temperature and setpoints for that date, if available.
 - Runtimes should be specified in seconds and should be less than or equal to 86400 s (1 day).
 - Dates should be specified in the ISO 8601 date format (e.g. :code:`2015-05-19`).